 Calcium (Ca2+), Chromium (Cr3+ and Cr6+), Iron (Fe3+), Magnesium (Mg2+), Manganese (Mn2+), Radium (Ra2+), Sodium (Na+), and Strontium (Sr2+).

-Anionic exchangers are normally classified as either strong (SBA) or weak (WBA) base anion systems depending on the resin the unit is charged with.
+Anionic exchangers are typically classified as either strong (SBA) or weak (WBA) base anion systems depending on the resin the unit is charged with.
 Strong base anion resins are utilized in the demineralization process at industrial water treatment locations, while weak base anion systems are used for acid absorption.
 Contaminants typically removed by anion resins include:

 Arsenic, Carbonates (CO3), Chlorides (Cl-), Cyanide (CN-), Fluoride, Nitrates (NO3), Perchlorate (ClO4-), Perfluoro octane sulfonate anion (PFOS), Perfluorooctanoic acid (PFOA), Silica (SiO2), Sulfates (SO4), and Uranium.